About Cromer Community Hospital Friends

 Facilities include an ophthalmic operating theatre plus new diagnostic services including a permanent on-site mammography (breast screening) service, and a DEXA scanner for osteoporosis diagnosis.
 A brand new MRI scanner was also installed in late 2010.

 The old Davison and Barclay ward areas of the current hospital have been retained and refurbished for use as a permanent renal dialysis unit.
-This will also be the site of the new North Norfolk Macmillan Centre, which will open in March 2021.
+This is also the site of the new North Norfolk Macmillan Centre which opened in 2021.

 Minor Injuries Unit

 Cromer Hospital has a long history of providing accident care to its local population and visitors alike, dating as far back to the late 1800s.
 In the present day, Cromer Minor Injuries Unit is run by Emergency Nurse Practitioners (ENPs), who are experienced nurses and have undergone specific training to assess and treat all forms of minor injury.